HeySeorakHeySeorak

 Pro Tip

-The most efficient loop: bus from Seoul to Sokcho (2.5 hours), spend two days hiking and eating, bus south to Gangneung (1.5 hours), spend a day on the beach and coffee street, then KTX back to Seoul (2 hours).
+The most efficient loop: bus from Seoul to Sokcho (about 2h 10m-2h 20m on fast services), spend two days hiking and eating, bus south to Gangneung (about 1.5 hours), spend a day on the beach and coffee street, then KTX back to Seoul (about 2 hours).
 You end the trip with the fastest, most comfortable leg home.

 Related reading